poult-lab/daily-word/english_words_ learning.md

 [n] a marble floor/sculpture.

 "a type of hard stone that is usually white and often has coloured lines in it.
 It can be polished and is used in building and for making statues, etc."

+06.singular /ˈsɪŋɡjələr/

+[n] The singular of ‘bacteria’ is ‘bacterium’."a form of a noun or verb that refers to one person or thing"

+[adj] landscape of singular beauty."very great or obvious" -outstanding-